-- 01 The approach into the City Centre from Station Street is an underwhelming experience. - 02 Long blocks running north-south make east-west circulation between rail and city difficult - 03 The grain of the rail arrival precinct is characterised by low rise, single storey semi-industrial buildings on large lots.
+- 01 The approach into the City Centre from Station - circulation between rail and city difficult - 03 The grain of the rail arrival precinct is characterised by low rise, single storey semi-industrial buildings on large lots.

 - A key Transport Hub: The station and bus services are an important point of arrival and a hub for travel mode shift. - An important midway point: There is significant pedestrian traffic along Western Crown Street traveling between the hospital, station and retail core. - Services for the people: Owing to its location between the City Centre and the hospital, a range of services including medical, food and retail uses and services are well patronised. - Opportunities for renewal: To the south of Station Street and west of the rail line there are sites which provide opportunities for significant renewal. - Ease of access: The land area to the east of the station precinct is relatively flat, offering accessible opportunities for active transport along Burelli Street and through MacCabe Park.